vubiostat/ODSMethods/README.md

   * Add format / summary to acml, coefficients, confidence intervals, p-values.
   * Add plot to acml
   * Add user interface tests to acml
+  * Add data frame size check to acml when given output of ods (can a hash sig be done on a data.frame?)
+  * Add sample method to odsdesign
   NOTE: In general use lm() and lmer() object output and functions as guide.
 * [Refine] acml.
   * Replace with ACML.LME (not the validated test version!)